 According to the Baymard Institute, 60-80% of customers leave their shopping cart abandoned.
-They do so for various reasons: something distracts them halfway, the checkout process is complicated, or they are simply short of time to fill in all necessary data at the checkout.
+They do so for various reasons: something distracted them halfway, the checkout process is complicated, or they are simply short of time to fill in all necessary data at the checkout.
 Optinmonster claims that 55% of users leave because of unexpected costs like shipping, fees, and taxes.

 A subject line is the main factor determining the open rate, which is huge for abandoned cart emails, compared with other email campaigns — up to 45%.
-That's because users have already initiated the purchase flow and they are very likely to convert into customers.
+That's because users have already initiated the purchase flow, and they are very likely to convert into customers.

 Don’t be afraid to get creative and funny: if you sell shoes, animate your product with the help of GIF, showing the same model in different colors.
-That might be a way to remind there is a variety of choice.
+That might be a way to remind there is a variety of choices.
 Another important detail: add a link to your image when you create an email template, to allow moving towards the purchase without reading the text, in one click.

 The example below brings to mind all possible situations when being on a roll is subconsciously associated with drinking whiskey.
 It’s humorous, creative, and builds a positive image of owning that bottle.

 The fear of losing something exclusive is a powerful trigger that marketers often activate when dealing with abandoned cart emails.
 If you sell tours, tell something like “Barcelona tour.
-Offer expires in 7 days.
+The offer expires in 7 days.
 Hurry up!”
 It is a way to use a feeling of time-sensitiveness for dramatizing the abandonment.
 You can also mention the number of Barcelona tour seats left or how many days the cart will wait before the proposal disappears.

-Use one straightforward CTA
+Use a Straightforward CTA